Inflation fears stalk stocks

 The U.S. Federal Reserve expects higher inflation though officials have pointed to transient factors and base effects for the temporary rise.

-The dollar index , which measures the greenback against six major currencies, was at 90.291.
+The dollar index, which measures the greenback against six major currencies, was at 90.291.
+[USD/]

 The currencies of major natural resource suppliers such as Canada have been buoyant amid rising commodity prices.